 Unfortunately, the concept is almost EASY to explain when compared to the actual net metering policies (which include monetary values for solar production) from state-to-state and even by electric service territories within states.
 For an extreme example, take Texas:

 - Austin, Texas, is a regulated monopoly utility market.
 The City of Austin’s municipal utility does something called “gross metering” for their solar customers.
 They track and bill you for 100% of your electricity usage (even what was supplied by your solar system), but then give you a bill credit for all the solar power you produced, not just what was returned to the grid.
 Page 6 of this PDF does a good job explaining the Value of Solar tariff.

 - In parts of Texas that are open to retail electric competition, such as Dallas and Houston, the companies that sell electricity to customers (retail electric providers, like Green Mountain Energy) are separate from the companies that manage the transmission and distribution of electricity.
-Any “net metering” programs that allow customers to receive payment for any excess generation produced by their solar panels are offered in the competitive market, where customers are free to choose a retail provider that provides the excess generation buy-back program that they like best.
+Any “net metering” programs that allow customers to receive payment for any excess generation produced by their solar panels are offered in the competitive market, where customers are free to choose a retail provider that provides the excess generation buyback plan that they like best.
 Many Texas retail electric providers don’t have any programs that offer value to those who generate excess solar power from their homes.
-Green Mountain is one of the few providers in Texas that does offer a solar buy back program.
-We’ve been offering our Renewable Rewards® solar buy-back program for our Texas customers since 2009, one of the first providers to do so.
+Green Mountain is one of the few providers in Texas that does offer a solar buyback plan.
+We’ve been offering our Renewable Rewards® solar buyback plan for our Texas customers since 2009, one of the first providers to do so.
 (Learn more here.)